Kotlin/kotlin-spark-api/docs/index.md

 ### `withCached`

 It can easily happen that we need to fork our computation to several paths.
 To compute things only once we should call `cache` method.
-But there it is hard to control when we're using cached `Dataset` and when not.
+However, it becomes hard to control when we're using cached `Dataset` and when not.
-It is also easy to forget to unpersist cached data, which can break things unexpectably or take more memory than intended.
+It is also easy to forget to unpersist cached data, which can break things unexpectedly or take more memory than intended.

 To solve these problems we introduce `withCached` function